countable-web/open-source-corporation/product/DISCOVERY.md

   * Get the Product Owner to provide 5 examples of other sites that are close to what they want.
   * If it's in scope, reate brand colors, fonts, logo and visual primitives if new ones needed.
   * Visual mock-ups based on the wireframes using the brand styles.

+## References

+[1] Interview with Countable team on what helps improve clarity.